beauchompers/homelab/homelab-elasticsearch-docker/README.md

 - Password for the elastic user (elastic is the username)

 cluster_type: "single | cluster"
-- Whether to create a single node cluster, or a 3 node cluster using Docker
+- Whether to create a single node cluster, or a 4 node cluster using Docker
+- Cluster is 3 nodes with all roles and one coordinating node, and kibana.

 elastic_memory: "512"
 - The Xms/Xmx memory for each container, increase based on your server specs

+elastic_version: "7.15.0"
+- The version of elastic to run for each container.

 Dependencies
 ------------